FabricMC/fabric-docs/develop/rendering/basic-concepts.md

 ::: warning

 Use of raw OpenGL is not supported on [Minecraft 26.2 as it has released with an optional Vulkan backend](https://www.minecraft.net/en-us/article/another-step-towards-vibrant-visuals-for-java-edition).
-Instead, you must use the `Blaze3D` system, which formats rendering data and uploads it to the rendering backend to draw.
+Instead, you must use the `Blaze3D` abstraction layer, which sits between your code and the rendering backend (either OpenGL or Vulkan).

 :::